 Her discretionary expenses can be covered from her required minimum distributions on the remaining 403(b) plan assets and her IRA.
 The RMD amount, around $25,000 in the first year, is enough to cover her lifestyle budget of $21,000 and provide her with a cash cushion for any emergencies or opportunities that could occur.

 You should consider the investment objectives, risks, charges and expenses carefully before investing.
-Please call 877 518-9161 or log on to tiaa-cref.org for a prospectus that contains this and other information.
-Please read the prospectus carefully before investing.
+Please call 877-518-9161 for underlying product and fund prospectuses that contain this and other information.
+Please read the prospectuses carefully before investing.

 A TIAA-CREF brokerage account offers thousands of investment options.